-Researchers have found found a new link between certain air pollutants and a change to our DNA that worsens asthma symptoms – and could even lead to new cases of the disease.
+Researchers have found a link between certain air pollutants and a change to our DNA that worsens asthma symptoms – and could even lead to new cases of the disease.

-“We’ve shown that the gene being changed is directly associated with asthma and severity of the asthma,” Dr. Kari Nadeau of Stanford University, the senior study author, told a press conference at the 2013 meeting of the AAAAI in San Antonio, Texas.
+“We’ve shown that the gene being changed is directly associated with asthma and severity of the asthma,” says Dr. Kari Nadeau of Stanford University, the senior study author.

 The new study shows that exposure to polycyclic aromatic hydrocarbons (PAHs) in the air directly led to a change in a gene known as FOXP3.
 This gene exists inside regulatory T-cells, whose job is to suppress inappropriate immune responses, such as the airway inflammation associated with asthma.
 This alteration in the gene makes it harder for the T-regulatory cells to do their job, leading to worsened asthma symptoms.